Last updated on April 2, 2017

 A few months ago, members from our Monthly1K.com course came in-person to a workshop I held in Seattle.
-We drank whiskey, cried, and went through each person’s business to help it grow.
+We drank whiskey, cried, and reviewed each person’s business.

-After the workshop, I looked at Anton (Biz-Dev Sumo) and said, “Let’s select a dream team.
-If we were starting a business, who would we select to join us?”
+After the workshop, I looked at Anton (Biz-Dev Sumo) and said, “Let’s pick a dream team.
+If we were starting a business, which person here would we hire?”